 Eight Meaningful Ways to Celebrate Hanukkah

-Hanukkah is a Jewish holiday that begins at sundown on the 24th of Kislev, a date on the Hebrew Calendar which typically falls sometime in November or December.
-The Hanukkah celebration lasts eight days and nights, beginning sundown on December 18, 2022 and ending sundown on December 26, 2022.
+Hanukkah is a Jewish holiday that begins at sundown on the 24th of Kislev, a date on the Hebrew Calendar that typically falls sometime in November or December.
+The Hanukkah celebration lasts eight days and nights.

 Celebrate Light

-When we light the candles on the Hanukkah menorah, we say a special blessing and are invited to become fully immersive in that moment.
 Hanukkah is about miracles, hope, and illumination.
+When we light the candles on the Hanukkah menorah, we say the following special blessing and are invited to become fully immersed in that moment.

 My daughter and I each have our own menorahs.
 It is customary to light them by windows and they can be seen from the outside.